burhanshaikh/azure-voting-app-redis/README.md

 To walk through a complete experience where this code is packaged into container images, uploaded to Azure Container Registry, and then run in and AKS cluster, see the [AKS tutorials](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app?WT.mc_id=none-github-nepeters).

-# Guidelines for a newly joined Developer
+## Guidelines for a newly joined Developer

-  ## InfraCloud Workflow and Branching Strategy
+  ## Our Workflow and Branching Strategy

-    This section represents InfraCloud's current branching and release strategy.
+    This section represents our current branching and release strategy.

     Forking Workflow is what we follow here.
 We have one main branch which is the Master.

     Steps to follow: